 Ministry use licence

-31st October 2020 marks the 503rd Reformation Day.
-This coming Sunday why not purchase, download and use this video as part of a children's talk in your online service?
+31st October 2021 marks the 504th Reformation Day.
+This coming Sunday why not use this video as part of a children's talk?

 This Playmobil animation which is made up of over 4,000 individual photos retells the story of Martin Luther in a fun and clear way that is ideal for all-age services and kids groups.

 See the castle where he hid as an outlaw, Wittenberg where he taught, the monastery where he was first gripped by the Bible, and the Imperial Council at Worms as you've never seen them before, translated into Playmobil.

 To see how the video was produced watch the behind the scenes.

 Go Chatter has created a number of evangelistic videos linked to current events or trending topics, videos with a seasonal emphasis and others that feature someone’s life-story.

 Dan Rackham has been creating evangelistic videos online for 5 years, his videos have been watched just over 4 million times.
 Previously Dan served as an evangelist and community worker at a church in Liverpool and before that worked in Corporate Banking at RBS.

 Mike Reeves is the President and Professor of Theology at Union School of Theology.
 He oversees the work of Union, and teaches in the areas of systematic and historical theology and also on preaching and spiritual formation.

 Permission has been granted by the content-creator to upload this video unedited directly to your personal or church’s social media.